 Importing cultural objects

-Do you want to import cultural objects?
-Do these objects come from outside the European Union into the Netherlands?
+Do you want to import cultural objects from abroad into the Netherlands?
 You must keep to the rules that exist in the country of origin on the export of cultural objects.
 You must demonstrate that you have checked if the goods are cultural property.
-Cultural property cannot be exported without official permission.
+Cultural property cannot be exported without official permission in writing.

 There are severe penalties for the illegal export of cultural property.
-Furthermore, the objects can be confiscated by Customs on arrival in the Netherlands.
+The objects can be confiscated by Customs on arrival in the Netherlands and you can be fined.

 Exporting cultural objects

-If you want to export cultural objects to a country inside the European Union, you do not need a licence.
-You may need official permission, for example when you want to export cultural or national heritage.
+If you want to export cultural objects to a country within the European Union, you do not need a licence.
+You may need official permission, for example when you want to export cultural heritage or national property.

 Sanctions on the import and export for cultural objects